 Once Accepted as a WAISOA member and meeting the initial requirements, members must re-qualify on annual basis to remain in good standings and be assigned to collegiate soccer competitions.
 The following are the requirements for returning WAISOA referees:

 Clinics.
-The WAISOA Board recommends that all members make plans to attend the Washington State Referee Development Academy which will be held over the last weekend in July at Central Washington University.
+The WAISOA Board recommends that all members make plans to attend the Washington State Referee Development Academy which is typically held over the last weekend in July at Central Washington University.
 There will be opportunities to satisfy the physical performance and educational requirements.

 USSF License.
 WAISOA members must be currently licensed by the United States Soccer Federation (USSF).
 Annual licensing as a Grassroots, Regional or National Referee, including Emeritus is required of WAISOA members.
 This licensing shall be obtained primarily through the Washington State Soccer Referee Committee (WASRC), or other WAISOA approved state referee committee.